What are rodents?

 - Wall voids

 How do I get rid of rodents?

-Rodents are difficult pests to get rid of because they do have a desire to live with us.
-At Overson Pest Control, we can help you to take back your property from rodents with the help of our effective pest control solutions and over ten years of combined experience!
+Once inside, rodents will have no desire to leave your home which makes them difficult pests to get rid of.
+At Overson Pest Control, we can help you to take back your property from rodents with the help of our effective rodent control services and over ten years of combined experience!

-We care about our customers and are committed to helping them solve their pests problems.
-With our services backed by a 100% guarantee and unlimited free re-services, you can trust that we will rid your property of rodents and help prevent their return.
+We care about our customers and are committed to helping you solve your pest problems.
+With services backed by a 100% guarantee and unlimited free re-services, you can trust that we'll rid your property of rodents and help keep them from returning.